Automattic/vip-go-mu-plugins-ext/README.md

 ### VIP Block Data API

 The [VIP Block Data API](https://github.com/Automattic/vip-block-data-api/) is a REST API for retrieving block editor posts structured as JSON data.

-Useful for mapping Gutenberg block content to custom components in decopuled.
+### VIP Governance

+[VIP Governance](https://github.com/Automattic/vip-governance-plugin) is a plugin that adds additional governance capabilities to the block editor.

 # Automation